scottlowe/toy-robot/README.md

 # toy-robot

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Toy Robot is a coding exercise which is popular in Melbourne

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Scott Lowe

 Distributed under the Eclipse Public License, the same as Clojure.